Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 \subsection{ASICs}

 \textbf{Contributors: Giuseppe Di Guglielmo, Erdem Ertorer, Christian Herwig, Prashansa Mukim, Benjamin Parpillon, Marco Carminati} \\

-ASICs are a key enabler to push machine learning into the detector front end, where extreme bandwidth and latency constraints increasingly force a shift from ``record everything'' toward real-time decisions at the sensor boundary.
+ASICs are a key enabler to push machine learning into the detector front end and enable real-time ``smart" decisions at the sensor boundary.
 As data rates climb from GB/s to TB/s, custom silicon offers the most direct path to low-latency, low-power, and tightly integrated processing that can operate close to the signal source and reduce downstream data movement.
-In this regime, successful ML deployment is rarely a simple “port” of a software model; it requires co-design, where model structure, numerical precision, and hardware architecture are optimized together under stringent area and power budgets.
+ASIC implementations also include substantial non-recurring engineering costs, which must typically be amortized over high-volume production to be economically viable.
+In addition, ASIC development cycles are comparatively long; the end-to-end timeline from specification through tape-out, fabrication, and validation can extend significantly, making ASICs less suitable for rapidly evolving requirements or short time-to-market constraints.
+In light of these considerations, successful ML deployment is rarely a simple “port” of a software model; it requires co-design, where model structure, numerical precision, and hardware architecture are optimized together under stringent area and power budgets.

-This section highlights three complementary ASIC approaches to edge intelligence.
-First, AIML65P1 demonstrates per-channel digital feature extraction with an embedded neural network and a synthesis-driven, hardware-aware optimization loop.
-Second, SmartPix illustrates in-pixel signal processing and fully parallel ML-based filtering for tracker readout, enabling data reduction at the bunch-crossing scale.
-Third, analog neural networks provide an alternative compute paradigm that can eliminate or reduce A/D overhead for specific workloads by embedding multiply-accumulate operations directly in charge-domain circuits.
-We close by noting emerging open-source EDA and automation ecosystems that can broaden access to ASIC prototyping and accelerate iteration on ML-centric front-end designs.
+This section highlights complementary ASIC approaches to edge intelligence, spanning various ML architectures and objectives (filtering, data compression, feature extraction, etc.), and cover both current and future experimental implementations.
+Emerging open-source Electronic Design Automation (EDA) and automation ecosystems are noted as ways to broaden access to ASIC prototyping and accelerate iteration on ML-centric front-end designs.

-\subsubsection{Co-design of artificial neural networks for real-time feature extraction in AIML65P1 ASIC}
+\paragraph{Co-design of artificial neural networks for real-time feature extraction in AIML65P1 ASIC}